Uncovering the Pros and Cons of Joining a Therapy Agency

 Alternatives to Agency Life for Therapists

 Luckily, as therapists we have the freedom to choose what setting we want to work in.
 An established agency can provide stability in the form of regular income, healthcare coverage, and retirement savings.
-On the flip side, it offers a little less in terms of professional autonomy or significant financial advantages.
+On the flip side, it offers a little less professional autonomy or significant financial advantages.

 An alternative to working at a clinic would be to start your own private practice.
 One of the best parts of working on your own, is that you get to be your own boss.
 You get to decide who to work with, when, and what you’ll charge.

-The increasing demand for therapy in the last few years has also allowed most therapists in private practice to make more money per hour than they would in a group setting.
+The increased demand for therapy in the last few years has also allowed therapists in private practice to make more money per hour.
 This is because you get to decide what the expenses will be and how you’ll get paid.

-If you’re at an agency right now and thinking of making the switch to private practice, it can help to calculate how many clients you’ll need to sustain your business.
-You can also decide whether you want to adopt a private pay model or join an insurance panel where they help you grow your caseload by sending you referrals.
+If you’re thinking of making the switch to private practice, you'll need to calculate how many clients you need.
+This is important because you'll need to know how much you need to make to sustain business.
+You can also decide whether you want to adopt a private pay model or join an insurance panel.
+Insurance panels can help you grow your caseload by sending you referrals.

 Weigh the Pros and Cons of Joining a Therapy Agency